Don’t miss out on these fabulous educational magnetic activities.

 Instructions:

-Glue a magnet to each of your metal pieces and the googly eyes.
+Glue a small magnet to the back of each loose metal part and the googly eyes.

 Recommended Age Range: 3 years and up